bendqh1/bash/ifs.md

 IFS is a field (internal-content) separation program and the standard "field separator" in shells implementing POSIX behavior in general and Bourne shell and derivates in particular.

-changing `IFS` tends to have really confusing effects.
+Changing `IFS` tends to have really confusing effects.
 There are a few places where it's relatively safe and has well-defined effects (like setting it for the `read` command, as in `IFS= read -r line`), but trying to understand its behavior in general is, in my opinion, more work than it's worth.

 ## Bourne shell and derivates